-ESO and SIOP Europe (SIOP-E) are pleased to announce their joint fellowship programme for young pediatric hematologists and oncologists aiming to gain clinical experience at renowned centers across Europe.
+ESO and SIOP Europe (SIOP-E) have launched a joint Fellowship Programme for young paediatric haematologists and oncologists to advance their clinical experience at renowned centres across Europe.

-Selected applicants for the ESO–SIOP-E Clinical Training Centres Fellowship Programme who have successfully passed their 3 to 6 months stay at the host institution are very much encouraged and strongly supported in an application for the up-coming 3 to 4 year SIOP-E Course in Pediatric Hematology and Oncology as a further part of their education in the field.
+Selected applicants for the ESO–SIOP-E Clinical Training Centres Fellowship Programme who have successfully passed their 3 to 6 months stay at the host institution are strongly supported in applying for the upcoming 3 to 4 year SIOP-E Course in Paediatric Haematology and Oncology as a further part of their education in the field.

-Currently, the following centers offer pediatric oncology fellowship places:
+Currently, the following centres offer paediatric oncology Fellowship places:

-Other centers will follow and be announced on the web site of ESO and SIOP-E soon.
-They will be selected from a list of centers of excellence which belong to the so-called ERNs (European Reference Networks dealing with specific health topics such as pediatric oncology) which are highly specialized and outstanding centers of pediatric hematology and oncology in the European Union.
+Other Centres will follow and be announced soon.
+They will be selected from a list of Centres of Excellence which belong to the ERNs (European Reference Networks dealing with specific health topics such as paediatric oncology), which are highly specialised and outstanding centres of paediatric haematology and oncology in the European Union.

 Structured educational programme

-The following are some of the direct education experiences that will be available to the selected candidates.
-These are divided into clinical teaching activities common in all cancer subtypes, as well as those specific to the different cancer subtypes.
+The following are some of the direct education experiences that are available to the selected candidates.
+They are divided into clinical teaching activities common in all cancer subtypes, as well as those specific to the different cancer subtypes.

 Trainees will become an integrated member of the specific cancer team to which they are attached.
-They will have the opportunity to attend the following: daily rounds (joint rounds with the area-leading specialist / senior physicians), weekly multi-disciplinary meetings such as tumor boards or disease-specific reference boards, radiology conferences, pathology conferences, post-mortem conferences, case conferences and educational sessions including both overviews and case presentations.
-In addition, the trainee may attend weekly meetings of the affiliated research institutions.
+As a trainee, you will have the opportunity to attend the following: daily rounds (joint rounds with the area-leading specialist / senior physicians), weekly multi-disciplinary meetings such as tumour boards or disease-specific reference boards, radiology conferences, pathology conferences, post-mortem conferences, case conferences and educational sessions including both overviews and case presentations.

-The trainee will be educated in the management of a patient from the very beginning on including collecting medical histories, examination of inpatient or outpatient patients, preparation of therapy suggestions, performing diagnostic procedures (e.g., lumbar or bone marrow punctures, skin biopsies, etc.), evaluation of peripheral blood and bone marrow smears, assessment and interpretation of collected findings, planning of evidence-based therapy according to published scientific literature, therapy optimization studies, existing guidelines or house standards, conversation with patients and parents, as well as the preparation of patient letters and discharge management.
+You will be educated in the management of a patient from the very beginning, including collecting medical histories, examination of inpatient or outpatient patients, preparation of therapy suggestions, performing diagnostic procedures (e.g., lumbar or bone marrow punctures, skin biopsies, etc.), evaluation of peripheral blood and bone marrow smears, assessment and interpretation of collected findings, planning of evidence-based therapy according to published scientific literature, therapy optimization studies, existing guidelines or house standards, conversation with patients and parents, as well as the preparation of patient letters and discharge management.

-An important element of the training is the completion of night shifts to which the trainee is invited to take part and work under supervision of the attending senior physician.
+An important element of the training is the completion of night shifts to which you are invited to take part and work under supervision of the attending senior physician.

-In addition, the trainee will be exposed to the clinical activity specific to his/her specialty and site-specific interest.
-As such, a programme will be developed for each candidate which will be tailored to his/her educational needs.
-Usually, the candidate may choose between malignant hematology (leukemia and lymphoma), solid tumors and neuro-oncology.
+As well as the above, as a trainee you will be exposed to the clinical activity specific to your specialty and site-specific interest.
+As such, a tailor-made programme will be developed for each candidate to meet their educational goals.
+Usually, the candidate may choose between malignant haematology (leukaemia and lymphoma), solid tumours and neuro-oncology.

-It will be possible to discuss with each selected candidate what mix of the above suits his/her particular needs the best.
-In order to gain a true insight into multi-disciplinary care it is also important and encouraged that the trainees spend a limited period of exposure in the other specialties, for example, at the department of pediatric surgery, radiology or psycho-oncology.
+It will be possible to discuss with each selected candidate what mix of the above suits their particular needs the best.
+In order to gain a true insight into multi-disciplinary care it is also encouraged that you spend a limited period of exposure in the other specialties.
+For example: at the department of paediatric surgery, radiology or psycho-oncology.

 To learn more on how to apply please click here.